 Kimberly Jones, Director of Animal Initiatives

 Kimberly Jones has been an animal rescuer her entire life.
 From wounded birds to stray cats, life growing up in Southern California was always interesting!
 However, other than a brief stint at a veterinary hospital, Kim has only been working in animal welfare for six years.

 With a passion for dog training, behavior and canine communication, Kim began to learn more about training through a volunteer and Certified Dog Trainer.
-She is currently working toward a dog training certification.
 She has worked with shelter dogs in desperate need of behavior modification and the training has resulted in adoptions for these once unadoptable dogs.